smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 ## 5G End to End flows for Edge by OpenNESS

+##### TODO: Add 3 diagrams
+  1. PFD and TIF
+  2. Only TIF
+  3. PFD and Policy Auth
+  Note covering AF and OSS and mentioning information of application (Users info, DNAI,TAC etc ) for traffic stearing
+  Rename Edge component to Edge Controller Components

 The flow diagram below depicts a possible end to end edge deployment scenario including the PFD management, traffic influencing and traffic routing in UPF towards Local DN.

 ![AF Service Delete](ngc-images/e2e_edge_deployment_flows.png)